Giants' Nakken 1st MLB female coach on field, SF tops Padres - KESQ

 AP Baseball Writer

-SAN FRANCISCO (AP) — Alyssa Nakken made major league history as the first female to coach on the field in a regular-season game, and the Giants pounded the San Diego Padres 13-2.
-The 31-year-old Nakken entered in the third when Antoan Richardson got ejected.
+SAN FRANCISCO (AP) — Alyssa Nakken made major league history as the first female coach on the field in a regular-season game, and the Giants pounded the San Diego Padres 13-2.
+The 31-year-old Nakken took over at first base in the third inning after Antoan Richardson got ejected.
 When she was announced as Richardson’s replacement, Nakken was greeted with a warm ovation from the crowd at Oracle Park.
 She also received a congratulatory handshake from Padres first baseman Eric Hosmer.
 Brandon Belt hit a two-run homer highlighting a six-run first inning off Yu Darvish.
 Alex Cobb struck out 10 to win his Giants debut.
 Joc Pederson homered for the first time since joining the Giants.